dimmyvi/tigress-sample-implementation/draft-tigress-sample-implementation.md

 --- abstract

-This document describes a sample implementation and its threat model of the secure transfer of digital credentials (Tigress) solution of the corresponding Tigress Internet-draft {{Tigress-00}}.
+This document describes a sample implementation of Tigress internet draft {{Tigress-00}} and a threat model of this implementation.

 --- middle